clintono1/pintos-project/doc/project2.md

 ### Data Structures and Functions

 We create a struct `child_info` in `thread.h` for every child thread created.
 The parent of the child will have a list of `child_info` structs so that we can access the information about the child that we need.
 The list for every parent will be as long as the number of children it has.
-Inside `child_info` we will keep track of a semaphore shared between the parent and child as well as the exit code of the child, the child's pid, and a list elem:
+Inside `child_info` we will keep track of a semaphore shared between the parent and child as well as the exit code of the child, the child's pid, a list elem, and a counter denoting if the parent and the child are running:

 ```
 struct child_info